 Bergman Lab graduate student Oliver Levine was selected for a platform talk and received a student travel award to present his work on “Detection of mobile e...

-Griffin Robinson and Harshini Bavisetti join the Bergman lab
+Griffin Robinson joins the Bergman lab

 Parisha Rahman receives second CURO research award